Prepared by:

 - Gilbert Syndrome

-- Rotor Syndrome
+- Rotor Syndrome.

-- This is Dr Najeeb’s lecture which covers all the aspects of this LO.
+- This is the link for Dr Najeeb’s lecture which covers all the aspects of this LO.
 You can make your own lecture notes and get done with this topic for good.
 Also, this lecture is very extensive (a drawback of Dr Najeeb’s lecs) and there will be terms you may not be familiar with.
 You don’t need to get stuck with such nuances, just stay focused on your LOs.

 - Another option is osmosis videos which you can check for all the syndromes mentioned above.